How to Convert Strings to Dates in R (With Examples)

 as.Date(x, format)

-Example 1: Convert a Single String to a Date
+Example 1: Converting a Single String Value

 #create string value